rxxciobanu/InvictusLabs/README.md

 ### Borrower-to-Borrower model ###
 In light of crypto recent events, borrower activities both depend upon and have consequences on the DeFi/Web3 ecosystem. *Bayesian networks* are able to synthesize different kinds of knowledge and explicitly account for the probabilities of different scenarios, therefore offering a very useful tool for risk assesment.

+In other words, one can answer questions about the probability of the default of a borrower A based on having exposure or a transitive relationship to borrower B.

 *Bayesian networks* (causal inference models) are a type of probabilistic graphical model that explicitly describe dependencies between a set of variables using a directed acyclic graph (DAG) and a set of node probability tables (NPTs).
 Each node in a DAG has a node probability table (NPT) which describes the probability